-Nutalusa is a dance music band based in Washington, DC, with members hailing from Baltimore through Washington DC.
-We play a variety of instruments, including Cajun accordion, triple row and piano accordions, fiddle, acoustic and electric guitar, drums, standup and electric base, harmonica, ukulele, triangle, and rubboard (frottoir).
+Nutalusa is an accordion and fiddle fueled music dance music band based in Washington, DC.
+Members hail from the greater Washington DC area.
+We play a variety of instruments, including Cajun, triple row and piano accordions, fiddle, acoustic and electric guitar, drums, electric bass, harmonica, ukulele, triangle, and rubboard (frottoir).
 Our main influences are from the Louisiana countryside music scene but draw from other intoxicating and soul-capturing music.
+You'll hear Cajun, Zydeco, New Orleans, Swamp Pop as well as many songs you would recognize, but coming from instruments and vocals inspired by the wild Louisiana countryside.

 Steve has not been able to stop dancing since first seeing the Jungle Book movie as a kid.
 Upon hearing Cajun music in 1992, he was instantly hooked by its happy, throbbing beats and down home feel.
 Having played lots of music when he was younger, he eventually succumbed to the pull of the accordion and has been playing Louisiana inspired music ever since.
 He started performing with the Wild Anacostia's in 2012, a DC based New Orleans Jazz / Louisiana style band.
 In 2015 he started Nutalusa to further explore the wonders of Louisiana rural dance music and perfect singing about chickens.